 Some crypto miners instead opt for other currencies.
 Some other cryptocurrencies are worth very little in U.S. dollars, but it’s possible to use what you mine and convert it into fractional bitcoins on an exchange, then hope that bitcoin gains in value.

 No matter what you decide to mine, you have to account for your setup costs, including, in some cases, graphics cards that can cost upward of $700 apiece.
 It’s possible to put together a basic rig for some of the less popular cryptocurrencies for around $3,000.
 However, some miners spend more than $10,000 on their rigs.

 On top of building your rig, you also need to realize that you are going to be using quite a lot of power.
 If you have high power rates, you could end up spending quite a lot to mine coins—especially bitcoin.
-According to Marketwatch, the electricity cost involved in mining a single bitcoin is more than $3,000 in the cheapest states.
+The electricity cost involved in mining a single bitcoin is more than $3,000 in the cheapest states.
 For states with higher electric rates, you could spend more than $6,000 in electricity to mine a single bitcoin.
-With the cost of one coin between $3,000 and $4,000, as of January 2019, the energy costs alone don't make it worth it.
+With the cost of one coin hovering at $7,000 as of November 2019, the energy costs alone don't make it worth it.

 A less powerful rig mining alternative currencies could save you money.
 Even so, it can take several weeks, or even months, to recoup your original investment and become profitable.

 Cloud mining involves purchasing time on someone else’s rig.
 Companies like Genesis Mining and HashFlare charge you based on what’s called a hash rate—basically, your processing power.
 If you purchase a higher hash rate, you are expected to receive more coins for what you pay for, but it will cost more.

 Depending on the company you choose, you might pay a monthly fee, or you might pay according to the hash rate.
 Some companies also charge a maintenance fee.
 In general, cloud miners that allow you access to bitcoin come at higher rates.